Who manages Quixote Village?

 - In general, the admission process will include an initial interview with Sidewalk and Village staff to determine eligibility, followed by an interview with the Resident Council’s Village Life Committee and an opportunity to meet Village residents.

 - Background checks and drugs screenings are required.
-Residents may not have outstanding warrants, a recent history of violence or theft, and may not have sex offender registration.
+Residents may not have outstanding warrants and sex offender registration.

 How did this all get started?